 3. Odell Beckham Jr.

 One of the most famous LSU football players ever, Odell Beckham Jr. was drafted by the New York Giants with the 12th pick in the 2014 NFL Draft.
 Wearing purple and gold, Beckham was a First-Team All-American in 2013 and is arguably the most dynamic player in program history.

 2. James Carville

-James Carville attended LSU and received his bachelor’s degree in General Studies in 1970, and then his law degree in 1973.
+James Carville attended LSU after high school and received his bachelor’s degree in General Studies in 1970, and then his law degree in 1973.
 He was the chief campaign strategist for President Bill Clinton and Al Gore, and he is one of the most famous political commentators in Washington D.C.